aerogear/aerogear-ios-cookbook/GoogleDrive/GoogleDrive.md

 [9]: upon completion you can read documents pipe.

-[10]: note that rekoving action will invalidate both access token and refresh token.
-Complete flow, prompting for user grant will be required when issueing again a requestAccessSuccess:failure: message.
+[10]: note that revoking action will invalidate both access token and refresh token.
+Complete flow, prompting for user grant will be required when issuing again a requestAccessSuccess:failure: message.